 Maintenance release.
-A document which contains a certification confirming that the maintenance work to which it relates has been completed in a satisfactory manner, either in accordance with the approved data and the procedures described in the maintenance organization's procedures manual or under an equivalent system..
+A document which contains a certification confirming that the maintenance work to which it relates has been completed in a satisfactory manner, in accordance with appropriate airworthiness requirements.

 Master minimum equipment list (MMEL).
 A list established for a particular aircraft type by the organisation responsible for the type design with the approval of the State of Design containing items, one or more of which is permitted to be unserviceable at the commencement of a flight.
 The MMEL may be associated with special operating conditions, limitations or procedures.
 The MMEL provides the basis for development, review, and approval by the Authority of an individual operator's MEL.